AIAScience/mflux-ai-tutorials/time-series-anomaly_detection/content.md

-# Unsupervised anomaly detection in time-series
+# Unsupervised anomaly detection in time series

 ## Install Anaconda on your computer